-To shop in the markets in Thailand and Cambodia, bring cash.
+To shop in the markets in Southeast Asia, bring cash.
 Thailand runs on the Baht, which is about 35 Baht to the Dollar.
 Be solid on calculating the currency conversion before you go into any foreign market, many sellers prey on confused tourists who can’t do the calculation in their head.
 Write a little conversion chart to keep in your pocket: $1=35, $2=70, $10=350, and so on.
 I always pay in local currency, even if people will often take dollars because the prices are usually higher in dollars.

 Cambodia is a little odd in that they work in local currency as well as US Dollars as a primary currency.
 They local currency is something you really don’t want or need, so having a big stack of small US bills is the best strategy.
 If you need change, ask for the bills to be in USD.
 They don’t have US coins, so anything under $1 will be in local currency.